 Credit risk refers to the risk that the counterparty will default on its contractual obligations resulting in a loss to the Company.
-The Company's exposure to credit risk arises primarily from other receivables and loan to the related company.
-For other financial assets, the Company minimises credit risk by dealing exclusively with high credit rating counterparties.
+The Company's exposure to credit risk arises primarily from other receivables and loan to the subsidiary companies.
+For other financial assets (including investment securities), the Company minimises credit risk by dealing exclusively with high credit rating counterparties.